caarlos0/ctrlc/README.md

 # ctrlc

-CTRL-C is a Go library that provides an easy way to handle interrups and context timeouts and cancelations on your cli.
+CTRL-C is a Go library that provides an easy way of having a task that is context-aware and deals with SIGINT and SIGTERM signals.

 ## Usage